GoesToTwentyOne/Software_Engineering_SDLC_MODELS/02_SDLC_Models/01_Waterfall_Model/README.md

 - **Well-defined and stable requirements:** Ideal when project requirements are clear, unambiguous, and unlikely to change significantly during development.
 - **Small-scale projects:** Effective for managing smaller projects with limited complexity.
 - **Projects with fixed budgets and timelines:** Useful when projects have strict budgetary constraints or tight deadlines.
+- When resources are well prepared and are available to use.

 ## Advantages and Disadvantages of the Waterfall Model

 **Advantages:**

+- This model is simple to implement also the number of resources that are required for it is minimal.
+- The requirements are simple and explicitly declared; they remain unchanged during the entire project development.
+- The start and end points for each phase is fixed, which makes it easy to cover progress.
+- The release date for the complete product, as well as its final cost, can be determined before development.
+- It gives easy to control and clarity for the customer due to a strict reporting system.
 - Clear and well-defined project requirements.
 - Sequential structure allows for easy planning and scheduling.
 - Easier management and control of project progress.
 - Well-documented process facilitates onboarding of new team members.

 **Disadvantages:**

+- In this model, the risk factor is higher, so this model is not suitable for more significant and complex projects.
+- This model cannot accept the changes in requirements during development.
+- It becomes tough to go back to the phase.
+For example, if the application has now shifted to the coding phase, and there is a change in requirement, It becomes tough to go back and change it.
+- Since the testing done at a later stage, it does not allow identifying the challenges and risks in the earlier phase, so the risk reduction strategy is difficult to prepare.
 - Limited flexibility in accommodating changes in requirements.
 - Reduced client involvement during development.
 - High risk of project failure if initial requirements need correction.